 The Best Tip for Lazy Procrastinators

-By that I mean two things: one, that these tricks really don’t require a ton of active work or commitment, and two, that I believe “lazy procrastinators” can fix their supposed laziness and procrastination by following these tips.
+By that, I mean two things: First, that these tricks really don’t require a ton of active work or commitment, and second, that I believe 'lazy procrastinators' can fix their supposed laziness and procrastination by following these tips.

 Am I a lazy procrastinator?

-I don’t believe laziness is as common a personality trait as my patients do.
-I do believe that fatigue is common, and that fixing underlying causes of fatigue will do a lot toward making people feel less “lazy.”
+I don’t believe laziness is as common as a personality trait as my patients do.
+I do believe that fatigue is common, and that fixing underlying causes of fatigue will do a lot toward making people feel less 'lazy'.
 Once you fix your energy level, motivation and results will follow.

 Fix Your Fatigue

 Feeling tired and unmotivated does not make you lazy.
 It makes you fatigued.

 People experience chronic fatigue for many reasons, some simple and some less so.
 Some of the most common are very basic, such as a lack of quality sleep.
 Chronic stress leads to chronically bad sleep, which is a terrible cycle, especially when you add in the additional stress of trying and failing to lose weight and get on track while all of these are happening.
 If this sounds familiar, try a nightly dose of adrenal formula or a bedtime acupressure routine to help you get the sleep you need.

 Allergies can also cause fatigue.
 When you’re allergic to something, your body produces histamines in response to whatever you’re allergic to.
 Histamines make you feel fatigued, and if you aren’t even aware of the allergy, you may be exposing yourself to the allergen repeatedly and consistently.
 Those constant exposure and histamine production are very good reasons to feel fatigued.
 If you can figure out what you’re allergic to, and to avoid it, you might find your energy level benefitting very greatly.